esharkeyAxway/axway-open-docs/content/en/docs/apim_relnotes/20210830_apip_relnotes.md

 The following are known issues for this update.

+### Elasticsearch datastore is not updated immediately after approving applications in API Portal

+For API Portals connected to an Elasticsearch server, the Elastic index is not automatically updated after an application is approved.
+As a result, the application is listed in *Pending* state in the applications catalog until the next execution of scheduled indexation cron job.

+You can perform the following steps to manually trigger the indexation of the applications:

+1. In JAI, click **Components > API Portal > Elasticsearch Settings**.
+2. Click **Index Applications now**.

+For more information, see [Configure Elasticsearch in API Portal](/docs/apim_installation/apiportal_install/install_software_elastic).

+Related issue: IAP-4638

+### Application is not immediately visible in the applications catalog when it is created and it is in pending state

+For API Portals connected to an Elasticsearch server, the Elastic index is not automatically updated after an application is created in *Pending* state.
+As a result, the application is not listed in the applications catalog until the next execution of scheduled indexation cron job.

+You can perform the following steps to manually trigger the indexation of the applications:

+1. In JAI, click **Components > API Portal > Elasticsearch Settings**.
+2. Click **Index Applications now**.

+For more information, see [Configure Elasticsearch in API Portal](/docs/apim_installation/apiportal_install/install_software_elastic).

+Related issue: IAP-4639

 ### When Multi Manager feature is configured, API Portal users are no longer able to login

 After a recent bug fix in API Manager (RDAPI-20021), the `Authenticate to Master` policy is no longer working after upgrading from releases earlier than [API Portal July 2020](/docs/apim_relnotes/20200730_apip_relnotes/).
 To fix this, perform the following steps: